Revised and expanded August 2013 - www.hypertext.org/ENGLISH/OVER.html

 A pathologist examines the cells in the biopsy cores and rates them from one (normal) to five (very deformed).
 These are the Gleason grades.
 The sum of the two most common grades, for example, 2 + 4 = 6, is the Gleason score.
 The more-common (primary) grade is listed first.
 If it is higher than the second, or the score is more than six, the cancer is likely to be more aggressive.
 A score of less than six suggests that the tumors are growing slowly.

 Because most pathologists must deal with many kinds of cells, your Gleason score may not be accurate.
 You should get a second opinion of your biopsy slides from a pathologist who specializes in prostate cancer.

 The clinical stage of the cancer is an estimate of the size of the tumors and how far the disease may have spread.
-It is based on the DRE, PSA, Gleason score, number of biopsy cores that contain cancerous cells, the locations of the tumors, and other tests.
+It is based on the DRE, PSA, Gleason score, number of biopsy cores that contain cancer cells, the approximate sizes and locations of the tumors that were found, and other tests.